takehiro-code/SFU-HW-Tracks/README.md

 The current `main.py` script measures mAP at IOU threshold of 0.5.
 Also, this script will print the result in the console.
 You can modify it to save the result in any other ways.

+## Publications
+- SFU-HW-Tracks-v1: Object Tracking Dataset on Raw Video Sequences: https://arxiv.org/abs/2112.14934
+- This data is used in this work: Does Video Compression Impact Tracking Accuracy?: https://arxiv.org/abs/2202.00892

 <a name="References"></a>
 ## References